How administering property works

 An Order to Administer Property means a person is appointed to look after someone else’s property and financial affairs.

-If a person’s income or benefit is worth more than $20,000 a year or the property to be managed is worth more than $5000, you’ll need instead to ask the court to appoint a property manager
+If a person’s annual income or benefit is more than the amount in the table below in any one year, or if any of the property to be managed is worth more than $25,000, you’ll need to ask the court to appoint a property manager.

 Who might need an Order to Administer Property